Re-run Only Failed Tests

 How to setup failed tests re-run on GitLab

 When a workflow fails in GitLab CI/CD you have the option to re-run the failed jobs.
 However, an additional setup is required for properly configuring Playwright for rerunning only the failed tests.
-See Re-run Only Failed Tests guide for details.
+See Re-run Only Failed Testsarrow-up-right guide for details.

 Playwright Sharding